Dhamma Articles And Talks By Subject

 End Of Sutta

-Thes concise teachings describes the skillful insight developed through the Eightfold Path into Dukkha arising from ignorance of Four Noble Truths.
+These concise teachingsdescribes the skillful insight developed through the Eightfold Path into Dukkha arising from ignorance of Four Noble Truths.

 As Kondanna declared upon hearing the very first discourse of the Buddha; “All conditioned things that arise, are subject to cessation,” Sariputta and Ananda, having developed the Buddha’s Dhamma, are released from clinging to all wrong views, views ignorant of Four Noble Truths.
 Released from views ignorant of reality, their minds remain at peace no matter what occurs.
 From this profound understanding, they no longer cling to any temporary condition in the world, including the physical presence of their teacher.